VASP

 Tips for using VASP on ARCHER2

-Switching MPI transport protocol from UCX to OpenFabrics
+Switching MPI transport protocol from OpenFabrics to UCX

-The VASP modules are setup to use the UCX MPI transport protocol as testing has shown that this passes all the regression tests and gives the best performance on ARCHER2.
-However, there may be cases where using UCX can give errors that can be fixed by switching to the OpenFabrics MPI transport protocol.
+The VASP modules are setup to use the OpenFabrics MPI transport protocol as testing has shown that this passes all the regression tests and gives the most reliable operation on ARCHER2.
+However, there may be cases where using UCX can give better performance than OpenFabrics.

 module load vasp/6